Kizaki

 Run `kizaki migrate plan` before continuing.

-1. edit Inspire
+1. Edit Inspire

-2. iterate locally until the shape is right
+2. Iterate locally until the shape is right

-3. run kizaki migrate plan
+3. Run kizaki migrate plan

-5. run kizaki migrate apply
+5. Run kizaki migrate apply

-6. commit the migration directory with the schema change
+6. Commit the migration directory with the schema change

 $ kizaki migrate plan --name add_due_date

-Generated migrations/0002_add_due_date/plan.inspire
+Generated migrations/0002_add_due_date/plan.migration

 Generated migrations/0002_add_due_date/snapshot.json